 Designed Starship with basic parameters (length 50 meters, diameter …

-Both Starship and Super Heavy are made of 301 type stainless steel, which, according to Elon Musk, has a number of advantages.
+Both Starship and Super Heavy are made of 301 types of stainless steel, which, according to Elon Musk, has a number of advantages.
 For example, it is much cheaper than originally planned carbon composites.
 A tonne of composites costs $ 130,000, while a ton of stainless steel costs $ 2,500.

 In a new interview with CNN,